 Links to both the East and the West were next to non-existent: the Group was formed after the Soviet Union relinquished its grip on Central Europe, ten days before the Warsaw Pact was dissolved, years before NATO membership, and well-over a decade before being admitted into the European Union.
-Continue reading What the hell is the Visegrád Group?
+Continue reading Just what is the Visegrád Group?

 Wikipedia across Italy, Spain, Estonia, and Latvia were closed and inaccessible for the 4th July.
 Potential Wikipedia visitors were instead taken to a statement page which explained that due to the EU’s proposed Copyright Directive, the Wikipedia community has decided to shut the site a block access to all pages.
 The site is to remain shut before and during the vote on the Directive, on … Continue reading Wikipedia Shuts Down